xXMojerxx/CPSP-131-data-structures/notes.md

 man this class is going to kill me .(._. ).

+NOTE FROM PROFESSOR:
+Neither doubly linked list and singly linked list is better than one another

 ```cpp
 // main.cpp
 std::string learning = "Time to relearn cpp in 6 month and apply it to data structures";